davidmcq137/JetiLuaDFM/README.md

 for distribution via a custom website, or via the Jeti Studio Transmitter wizard.

-For our GPS maps App, please go to www.jetiluadfm.app and it will have instructions for how to set up maps for your field(s), and configure Jeti Studio to download all required content to your TX.
+For our GPS Maps App, please go to www.jetiluadfm.app and it will have instructions for how to set up maps for your field(s), and configure Jeti Studio to download all required content to your TX.
 You will also find links to Youtube training videos done by Harry Curzon.